KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a Postdoctoral Research Associate at the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing) developing Generative Foundation Models for Biosignals used in Brain-Computer Interfaces (BCIs).

-ELLIS Member, Fellowship Advance Higher Education and Registered Engineer in Greece (TEE)
+I have been awarded the Fellowship Advance Higher Education ([FHEA](https://www.advance-he.ac.uk/fellowship)).
+I am a Member of European Laboratory for Learning and Intelligent Systems ([ELLIS](https://ellis.eu/members)) and a Registered Engineer in Greece ([TEE](https://web.tee.gr/)).

 **PhD** Graduate in Computer Science (Artificial Intelligence) from the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing), where I conducted my research under the supervision of [Prof. Stefanos Zafeiriou](https://wp.doc.ic.ac.uk/szafeiri/).
 My doctoral research, titled “Enhancing Motor-Imagery Brain-Computer Interfaces Through Deep Learning,” explored intersections between Deep Learning and Brain-Computer Interfaces, including Differentiable Signal Processing, Geometric Deep Learning and Causality.
 I passed my PhD defence with **no corrections** and my work has been published in top-tier AI venues.